My favorite travel resources

 Kiwi.com – I always use this tool when I search for plane tickets.
 It works best if I look way in advance, and it is one of the best aggregators you’ll find out there.
 Something else I like about it is the “everywhere” option that I usually take advantage of when I have no idea where to head next and am flexible with my travel destination.
 On top of that, you can look by month and choose the cheapest rates when you are flexible about the time as well.

-Aardy.com – If there’s one thing we learned in recent times, is that we don’t want to make travel plans without insurance.
-My go-to travel insurance is Aardy.com – by using them, you will get the best possible prices on travel insurance because they compare prices from over 30 providers, and give you the best.
+Travel insurance – If there’s one thing we learned in recent times, is that we don’t want to make travel plans without insurance.
+My go-to travel insurance is Safetywing – it works like a subscription, you can use it within or outside the US, and it offers flexibility.
+You can sign up even if your journey has started, children under 10 are included for free, and much more.
 Get the best deal for your travel insurance here!

 Discover Cars is a great aggregator that will help you find and book the best option for renting a car during your trip, helping you save up to 70% on your car rental.
 They have a pretty good Cancellation policy that would give you options in case your flight or travel plans change. .
 Get your offers here!

 Rentalcars.com part of Booking.com – did you know that you can search for car rentals on Booking.com as well?
 Well, one of my friends rented a car for her vacation in Greece one month before going and got such a low price I couldn’t believe my eyes.
 It is definitely worth trying because it will save you money.
 Get your offers here!